What Is Imposter Syndrome & What Are Its Mental Health Effects?

 • “Soloists” tend to not ask for help from others because they think that if they can’t do everything on their own, they’re an impostor.

-Impostor syndrome may hold you back from going after what you want, and it can cause anxiety or other mental health concerns.
-If you’re trying to leave impostor syndrome behind and build more confidence in your own abilities, some of the following tips may help.
+Often, people with impostor syndrome feel like they can’t go after what they want until they prove competence to themselves, which can be hard to do in a way that makes you feel like you’re enough.
+It can also contribute to anxiety or other mental health concerns.
+If you’re trying to fight impostor syndrome and build more confidence in your own abilities, some of the following tips may help.

 Avoid comparing yourself to others